AlgoMaster Logo

 Intuition

-Here's a different angle: before looking at any word, preprocess s by recording where each character appears.
-For example, if s = "abcde", then 'a' appears at position [0], 'b' at [1], 'c' at [2], and so on.
-For a string like s = "abacd", 'a' appears at positions [0, 2].
+Before looking at any word, preprocess s by recording where each character appears.
+For s = "abcde", 'a' appears at position [0], 'b' at [1], 'c' at [2], and so on.
+For s = "abacd", 'a' appears at positions [0, 2].
+Because we record positions in increasing order, each character's list is already sorted.

-Now, to check if a word is a subsequence, we don't need to scan s at all.
-For the first character of the word, find any position in s where it occurs.
-For the second character, find the first position that comes after the position we just used.
-For the third character, find the first position after that.
-Each of these "find the next position after X" queries is a binary search on the sorted list of positions.
+To check if a word is a subsequence, we no longer scan s.
+For the first character of the word, take the earliest position where it occurs.
+For the second character, find the first position that comes after the one we used.
+For the third character, find the first position after that, and so on.
+Each "find the next position after X" query is a binary search on that character's sorted position list.
+Taking the earliest valid position each time is the same greedy choice that made the two-pointer scan correct, so it never rules out a match that exists.

 If at any point we can't find a valid position (there's no occurrence of the needed character after our current position), the word is not a subsequence.